-The National Centre for the Treatment of Pelvic and Acetabular Fractures Tallaght Hospital
+The National Centre for the Treatment of Pelvic and Acetabular Fractures Tallaght University Hospital

 The following instructions relate to tertiary Pelvic & Acetabular fractures only.
 This email referral process must be used.
 Hand Written letters will not be accepted.